The Craft of Wedding Magic:

-- Palette Selection: Start with a base or primary colour that aligns with the wedding theme or the couple’s preferences.
+- Palette Selection: Start with a base or primary color that aligns with the wedding theme or the couple’s preferences.
 From there, choose secondary colors that complement the primary shade.

-Tip: Neutral tones like beige, gray, or ivory can act as a bridge between vibrant colours, ensuring they don’t clash.
-For a cohesive look, the colour palette chosen for the tablescape should echo throughout other elements of the wedding, from the flowers to the bridesmaids’ dresses.
+Tip: Neutral tones like beige, gray, or ivory can act as a bridge between vibrant colors, ensuring they don’t clash.
+For a cohesive look, the color palette chosen for the tablescape should echo throughout other elements of the wedding, from the flowers to the bridesmaids’ dresses.

 - Details: As environmental concerns grow, many couples are looking for ways to reduce the carbon footprint of their weddings.
 A sustainable tablescape not only minimizes waste but can also add a meaningful touch to the event.